AppleBoiy/homie.kitchen/ROUTE.md

 ```

 ### POST `/ingredients`
-Create a new ingredient (staff only).
+Create a new ingredient (admin only).

 **Request Body:**
 ```json